AlessS4ndro69/E-commerce-DelyRapi/README.md

-# 📚 DelyRapi – E-commerce con Arquitectura de Microservicios
+# 📚 DelyRapi – E-commerce with Microservices Architecture

-**DelyRapi** es una plataforma moderna para la venta de artículos de hogar diseñada bajo una **arquitectura de microservicios** que garantiza escalabilidad, resiliencia y mantenibilidad. 🚀
+**DelyRapi** is a modern platform for selling home goods, designed under a **microservices architecture** that ensures scalability, resilience, and maintainability. 🚀

 ---

-## 🚀 Características Principales
+## 🚀 Key Features

-- **Servicio de autenticación**: Implementado con Express, JSON Web Token (JWT) y MongoDB (Stateful).
+- **Authentication Service**: Implemented with Express, JSON Web Token (JWT), and MongoDB (Stateful).
-- **Servicio de tickets**: Gestión de compras, desarrollado con Express + TypeScript, integrado con NATS Streaming y MongoDB (Stateful).
+- **Tickets Service**: Purchase management, developed with Express + TypeScript, integrated with NATS Streaming and MongoDB (Stateful).
-- **Servicio de órdenes**: Generación de eventos para pagos y cancelaciones.
+- **Orders Service**: Event generation for payments and cancellations.
-- **Servicio de pagos**: Integración con Stripe y Express API.
+- **Payments Service**: Integration with Stripe and Express API.
-- **Mensajería y colas**: Comunicación asíncrona entre servicios con NATS Streaming, Redis y Bull.
+- **Messaging and Queues**: Asynchronous communication between services using NATS Streaming, Redis, and Bull.
-- **Cliente Web**: Next.js + React, optimizado para SEO y SSR.
+- **Web Client**: Next.js + React, optimized for SEO and SSR.
-- **Orquestación y despliegue**: Docker + Kubernetes, con perfiles de desarrollo y despliegue usando Skaffold.
+- **Orchestration and Deployment**: Docker + Kubernetes, with development and deployment profiles using Skaffold.

+---
 ---

 ## 🖼️ UI